Future Trends in the Hospitality Industry: Casegoods Furniture

 Casegoods furniture like headboards, cupboards, and stands can be mounted to the wall to save floor space.

-More than 70% of American adults are overweight.
-Many 21st-century hotel guests are fighting back against sedentary lifestyles and fatty foods and adopting better health habits.
+Many 21st-century hotel guests are fighting back against sedentary lifestyles and poor diets, a meeting guests who are adopting better health habits.

 Does your hotel design and casegoods furniture incorporate their fitness and other health needs?
 Could you optimize space or reconceptualize furniture to fit healthier lifestyles?